 Making the Right Choice for You

 When seeking treatment, it’s important to ultimately make the best decision for you.
-If you attend a rehab with your family members, you’ll have an entirely different experience than you would if you were alone at rehab.
+If you attend a rehab with your family members, you’ll have an entirely different experience then you would if you were alone at rehab.
 In rehab, individuals are encouraged to form social bonds with each other as a form of support.
 Going to rehab with multiple family members can make the process of meeting new people more challenging.

 Family Therapy During Recovery